Texas Mineral Rights

 Locating Your Texas Mineral Rights

-In Texas, a legal description looks something like this:
+Texas legal descriptions look something like this:

 Section 20, Block C6, Public School Lands Survey, A-4892, Reeves County, Texas